History Graduate Student Organization

 7.2.
 Shall be responsible for correspondence to other organizations and individuals

 7.3.
-Shall be responsible for communicating decisions and events of this organization to its members
+Shall be responsible for communicating decisions and events of this organization to the History graduate student body

 Section 8.
 Duties of the Treasurer